Anesthesia In Your Dog And Cat

 There are several things that you as a pet owner can do to help your veterinarian plan for successful general anesthesia and surgery.

 First, if you have fears about your pet’s ability to tolerate anesthesia let your veterinarian know a week or so before the scheduled surgery.
 Most veterinarians will be happy to explain the benefits and risks of anesthesia and other treatment options that might be available.
 Let your veterinarian know if you have noticed any lethargy, exercise intolerance, weight loss, tendency to bleeding (read about why here) or changes in body functions that may need to be explored.
 Ask that complete pre-anesthetic blood work be performed on your pet prior to its surgery.
 Be sure to let your veterinarian know if your dog or cat has reacted badly to anesthetics medications or any medications of any sort in the past.
 Even the fact that a close relative of your pet did not tolerate anesthesia or certain drugs well is something your veterinarian will want to know.
-Dogs and cats are extremely perceptive in judging your fears and worry and it is not unusual for them to show “empathy illnesses” in response to your concern and worry regarding their coming surgery.
+Dogs and cats are extremely perceptive in judging your fears and worry, and it is not unusual for them to show “empathy illnesses” in response to your concern and worry regarding their coming surgery.

 Withhold all food from your pet for at least twelve hours prior to surgery unless your veterinarian specifically tells you not to.
 This is to help prevent your pet from vomiting and inhaling stomach contents into its lungs during the procedure.
 Fasting also helps lessen nausea in your dog and cat as it is regaining consciousness.
 It is amazing how many pets that I have operated on had food in their stomachs despite my advice not to feed them.
-So all members of your household need know your veterinarians instructions.
+So, all members of your household need to know your veterinarians instructions.
 Removing kitchen garbage containers from the pet’s ability to reach is also a good idea.
 Many vets suggest that you allow your pet to drink water up to 4 hours before the surgery, but ask the receptionist since veterinarians differ in that advice.

 If the pet is not ill, groom and comb it prior to bringing it to the hospital.
 Allow it to relieve itself before entering the hospital.
 If your pet is not on a flea preventative, let them know.
-Don’t spray pets down with strong smelling, perfumed flea mists and colognes (eg Adams Mist), the staff will check them for parasites and use whatever flea meds they prefer.
+Don’t spray pets down with strong smelling, perfumed flea mists and colognes (e.g. Adams Mist), the staff will check them for parasites and use whatever flea meds they prefer.
 Surgery time is not vaccination booster time.
 Find out what the clinic’s immunization guidelines are in advance.

 Many smaller veterinary hospitals do not routinely have twenty-four hour staff to observe your pet after surgery.
 That might mean that your pet would spend the night after surgery alone in the hospital.
 If you desire round the clock monitoring, let the animal hospital staff know sufficiently prior to the surgery date so that they can arrange it.
 If that is not possible and if you have a nurse’s temperament and abilities, I suggest you pick your pet up just prior to hospital closing and watch over it yourself that evening.
 Keep the veterinarian’s emergency phone number or the number of a 24-hour emergency care service at hand.
 Dogs and cats are homebodies who find the familiar odors, sites and sounds of home a powerful incentive to getting well.

 You should leave the hospital with a set of discharge instructions.
 If you have small children at home be careful that they do not bother the pet during its recovery.
 It is not unusual for dogs and cats to be snappy for a few days subsequent to surgery, particularly when the area surrounding their incision site is touched.
 Call the clinic immediately if drainage continues longer than the staff told you it would.
-Call if the pet runs a fever .
+Call if the pet runs a fever.
 Call if it will not eat.
 Call if the dressing has odor.
 In fact, call if you are uncertain about any aspect of your pet’s recovery.
-A time will already have been set for your pet’s skin sutures to be removed (unless the sutures were placed subcuticularly = not exposed).
+A time will already have been set for your pet’s skin sutures to be removed (unless the sutures were placed subcuticularly = not exposed or visible).

 Stages Of Surgical Anesthesia: